learndevopsonline/learndevopsonline/docs/RoboShop-Project-Docker/shipping.md

 :::info Note

 Replace `cart-ip` with actual IP or DNS record of cart server

+Replace `cart-port` with actual port of cart server

 Replace `mysql-ip` with actual IP or DNS record of mysql server